DevUP-Solutions/devup-solutions.github.io/_posts/2022-09-30-apimanagement-authorizations copy.markdown

 But the biggest part is that we now can separate the policy from the authorization, wich make using **Authorizations** a great separation of concern setup.

 ### Summary
 As described above the *Authorization* is a great addition to *API Management*.
-Helping us keep authroization to backend services separated from policies so the policy are kept slimmer and authroization are managed by itself.
+Helping us keep authroization to backend services separated from policies so the policy are kept slimmer and authorization are managed by itself.
 Improves maintainabillity both on updates on the authorization and also by keeping our policies slimmer and easier to read.